Telecominfraproject/wlan-cloud-opensync-protobuf/README.md

-#tip-wlan-opensync-protobuf
+# tip-wlan-opensync-protobuf

+The scripts in this repository produce maven artifact that has all the java classes generated from the opensync protobuf definitions.
-These protobuf files are taken from [Opensync repo](https://github.com/plume-design/opensync/tree/master/interfaces)
+The protobuf files are taken from [Opensync repo](https://github.com/plume-design/opensync/tree/master/interfaces)

 Build instructions
 * make sure java jdk 9+ is installed